Click-Through Rate (CTR)

 Why is Click-Through Rate important?

-CTR is an important metric because it provides valuable information about the effectiveness and success of your campaigns.
+CTR is an important metric because it provides valuable information about the effectiveness and success of your campaigns and overall marketing strategies.
 By analyzing your promotional assets' click-through rate, you can better understand which content, images, or keywords resonate with your customers.
 You can also use a CTR as a benchmark to compare past campaigns and see which channels work best for your brand.
 There are more instances where click-through rate matters.